les2612/bioinformatics-utils/README.md

 Q: What types of sequences are supported?
 A: bioinformatics-utils supports both DNA and RNA sequences for various operations like transcription and complement generation.

+Q: Can I convert multi-line FASTA files to a single-line format?
+A: Yes, by using the convert_multiline_fasta_to_oneline() function, you can convert multi-line FASTA files so that each sequence appears on a single line.
+This function can be run through the terminal or used programmatically within your scripts.

+Q: How do I extract the top protein names from BLAST output files?
+A: You can use the parse_blast_output() function to extract the top protein names for each query from a BLAST output file.
+The function supports exporting the results to a file or printing them to the terminal.

+Q: Is it possible to run bioinformatics-utils functions directly from the terminal?
+A: Yes!
+You can run filter_fastq, convert_multiline_fasta_to_oneline, and parse_blast_output directly from the terminal.
+We've provided example scripts in the documentation that show how to set up these functions to run from the command line.

 ## Citation
 If you use bioinformatics-utils in your research, please cite this repository and the following publication: